anandhakumarmca/react-router-blog/README.md

 # React Router Blog

 Welcome to the React Router Blog!
-This is a web application built using React and React Router that showcases various blog posts categorized by topics.
+This is a web application built using React and React Router that showcases various blog posts categorized by course topics.

 ## Sample Screenshots